mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 #.
 Ensure that a ``find`` operation results in a call to the request callback.

 #.
 Ensure there is a cache with soon-to-be-expired credentials.
 #.
-Create a new client with a refresh callback that gives invalid credentials.
+Create a new client with a valid request callback and a refresh callback that gives invalid credentials.
 #.
 Ensure that a ``find`` operation results in an error.
 #.
 Ensure that the cache has been cleared.